Adult Dance Classes

 6.15pm-7.30pm Intermediate Ballet (Andries Weidemann)

 Ballet Basics – Tuesday class requires one term of experience in Ballet Basics.
 Wednesday class requires no experience what so ever, this class is for complete beginners.

-Beginners Ballet – We recommend one year of ballet experience for this level.
+Beginners Ballet – We recommend at least one year of ballet experience for this level.
 This class is for those who know the basics of ballet but are not yet ready to progress to the intermediate level.

 Advanced Ballet – This class is for participants with a strong knowledge and considerable experience in ballet technique or those advised by WAB teachers to advance from the Intermediate level.
 This class requires a high level of cardio, strength and fitness.